Fateh-110: Iran

-As of 2017, Iran is assessed as having less than 100 launchers for all Fateh-110 variants.
+In 2017, Iran was assessed as having less than 100 launchers for all Fateh-110 variants.

 Iran used the Fateh-110B against Kurdish dissidents in Iraq in 2018.
-It is believed that during the January 8, 2020 missile attack of the US military bases in Iraq, Iran used the Fateh-110 missile.
+In that attack, an estimated 7 Fateh-110s were used.
+It is believed that during the 8 January 2020 missile attack of the US military bases in Iraq, Iran used the Fateh-110 missile.
+Iran Watch reports that Fateh-313 missiles specifically were used.

+Fateh-110 missiles are believed to have been used in attacks on "Mossad agents" in Iraqi Kurdistan on 3 March 2022 and 16 January 2024.
+An estimated >9 Fateh-family missiles, likely Fateh-110s, were used in the January 2024 attack.

+Fateh-110 and Zolfaghar missiles are believed to undergo final assembly in the Kuh-e Barjamali site, which is part of Iran's Khojir Aerospace Complex southeast of Tehran.
+The site was bombed by the US on 7 March 2026.

+On 30 May 2026, Bloomberg News reported, citing a person familiar with the incident that debris from a downed Fateh-110 missile fell on Ali Al Salem Air Base in Kuwait during the 2026 Iran war, slightly injuring roughly five American soldiers and contractors, destroying one US MQ-9 Reaper drone, and causing serious damage to at least one more.

 Syria

 On 3 and 5 May 2013, Israel said it had hit a shipment of Fateh-110 in Syria that were "destined for Hezbollah".
 Israel said it would not tolerate "game changing weapons" falling into the hands of Hezbollah.
 On 18 May Israeli media claimed that the Syrian army had aimed a battery of Tishreen missiles, Syria's version of Iran's Fateh-110, at Tel Aviv according to reconnaissance satellites.
 These missiles are believed to see possible use as a deterrent against further Israeli airstrikes on Syrian targets.

 According to two unnamed U.S. military officials, the Syrian Army fired at least two Fateh A-110 missiles in late December 2012.
 The firing of these missiles appeared to be an effort to more precisely target Syrian rebels.

-In late November 2014, Iranian and Lebanese sources confirmed that Hezbollah had received Iranian Fateh-110 guided ballistic missiles and inducted them into their missile arsenal.
+In late November 2014, Iranian and Lebanese sources confirmed that Hezbollah had received Iranian Fateh-110 ballistic missiles and inducted them into their missile arsenal.
 With a 250–350 km range, Fateh-110 missiles fired from Lebanon could hit targets anywhere in Israel up to the northern Negev.
 Israel has regarded deliveries of such missiles as justification for preemptive response, as the previous year it attacked missile shipments, transport convoys, and storage sites in Syria and Lebanon to prevent these and other missile types from being acquired by Hezbollah.